Philippine National Construction Corporation: History

-The PNCC was established in 1966 by virtue of an executive order during the administration of the Former President Ferdinand Marcos as the Construction and Development Corporation of the Philippines (CDCP), with the corporation being led by Rodolfo Cuenca, a crony.
+The PNCC was established in 1966 by virtue of an executive order during the administration of the former president Ferdinand Marcos as the Construction and Development Corporation of the Philippines (CDCP), with the corporation being led by Rodolfo Cuenca, a crony.
 It was granted a 50-year franchise to commission and perform construction works throughout the Philippines.

 In 1977, Presidential Decree No. 1113 was issued, granting the CDCP a 30-year franchise to operate and maintain the various limited-access toll highways in the Philippines.
 The CDCP changed its name to its present name in 1983 after the infusion of additional equity from the government since 1981.

 On July 16, 2004, it was placed under the full supervision of the Office of the Secretary of the Department of Trade and Industry by virtue of Executive Order 331.

+In 1981 it was granted the right of first refusal, preferred option to purchase, or develop the particular area (in the Manila-Cavite Coastal Road Reclamation Project) known as Central Business Park-1 (which now contains the SM Mall of Asia complex).
+It is through them that SM Investments started to get hold of the area by winning a 1988 bid for joint venture project, besting others with a PHP250 million offer..

 Currently, it is under the purview of the finance department's attached agency, the Privatization and Management Office (PMO).